 Backed financially by Film4, I ran a guerilla team, including award-winning director Damien O’Donnell (East is East) and my soon-to-be collaborator in Franki&Jonny, Franki Goodwin.
 For six weeks, we lived, ate, slept and worked under the same roof as the cast in the same hotel as the eponymously titled film was set.
 The 96 pieces of content we created included short films starring Rhys Ifans, Salma Hayek, David Schwimmer and Danny Huston amongst others as well as graphical, photographic and animated content inspired by the location, the story and Mike’s maverick filmmaking techniques.

-The project was years ahead of its time with the Film industry only now, more than a decade later, starting to recognise the value of companion content.
+The project was years ahead of its time with the Film industry only now starting to recognise the value of companion content.
 It didn’t go unnoticed though, gaining much critical acclaim including a BAFTA Interactive nomination.

 You can read my blog post on the project for more information.